 Given all of that context and the fact that these issues are still going on, what did it mean to you to take on this role and channel such an important activist, especially in 2020?

 “It meant a lot.
 Not every day do you get to represent someone like this or get a script like this sent to you.
 So, I’m super grateful and I'm super thankful that I can be a vessel for something of substance.
-I honour Altheia and everybody that's been a part of the Mangrove Nine— those that are still with us or those that have passed away— and that they used their voice for change and in connection to what's been happening.
+I honor Altheia and everybody that's been a part of the Mangrove Nine— those that are still with us or those that have passed away— and that they used their voice for change and in connection to what's been happening.
 Right now, you see how much your voice needs to be for change; change that's good and change that's fair.”

 There’s this beautiful monologue you deliver where Altheia gets really emotional talking about the next generation and the power of protest.
 We’re seeing that power being debated right now.
 What do you hope people take away from that scene?

 “It is important because she's speaking on lifting up your voice when there's injustice.
-She is speaking on calling out when something's wrong because how can you expect the next generation to come after us and be comfortable in the colour of their own skin without being hassled if we don't stand up for them?
+She is speaking on calling out when something's wrong because how can you expect the next generation to come after us and be comfortable in the color of their own skin without being hassled if we don't stand up for them?
 She said the speech 50 years ago and 50 years later, we're still talking about the same issues.
 It just shows us that as a society there's so much that needs to be done.
 And it needs to be done very quickly.
 It should be about justice and fairness and just love for each other.
 All of this racial tension and prejudicial ways of thinking are terrible.
 It's a cycle that just needs to end now.”

 Your friend and co-star John Boyega has been using his voice to speak out for the Black Lives Matter movement.
 He’s been getting backlash for it.
 Are you protective of him?
 How have you reacted to what he’s been dealing with for speaking out?